QuidLabs/IMO/README.md

 may `redeem` 1 QD for $1.
 Voting is incentivised by
-4 x 55k QD, distributed
+6 x 55k QD, distributed
-16x `onERC721Received`.
+in `onERC721Received`.

 - electric ignition system (nervous system):
   `deposit` ΞTH if nervous about its price,